 The risk of vascular complications in the setting of asplenia or hyposplenia is more difficult to describe, not only because it is less well-defined but also because there are no clear recommendations for anti-platelet or anticoagulation prophylaxis in this population.
-The rate of thromboembolism varies depending on underlying disease state (e.g., sickle cell disease vs. post-traumatic splenectomy), and risk of recurrence is higher after an initial event.
-For those who undergo a surgical splenectomy, the incidence of VTE is greatest in the early postoperative period, but the absolute risk of VTE ranges from just 3 to 7 percent.
-Malignancy and myeloproliferative neoplasms and increased platelet counts postoperatively appear to be associated with greater risk.
+The rate of thromboembolism varies depending on the underlying disease state (e.g., sickle cell disease vs. post-traumatic splenectomy), and risk of recurrence is higher after an initial event.
+For those who undergo a surgical splenectomy, the incidence of VTE is greatest in the early postoperative period.
+The absolute risk of VTE ranges from 3-7%.
+Malignancy, myeloproliferative neoplasms, and increased platelet counts postoperatively appear to be associated with greater risk.
 From an operational perspective, any venous or arterial thromboembolic event could result in sudden incapacitation or sudden death.
 Please cross-reference the Air Force Waiver Guide Chapter Venous Thromboembolism.

-Splenectomy may also be associated with pulmonary hypertension.
+Splenectomy is associated with pulmonary hypertension.
 The overall incidence of pulmonary hypertension in individuals following splenectomy is unknown but is likely low.
-Although the evidence for a causal relationship between splenectomy and pulmonary hypertension is lacking, the flight surgeon should continue to be aware of the importance of age-appropriate routine screening and evaluation of symptoms that suggest a cardiovascular condition.
-Typical symptoms of pulmonary hypertension would include fatigue, weakness, exertional dyspnea, angina, and syncope.
+Although the evidence for a causal relationship between splenectomy and pulmonary hypertension is lacking, given the risks associated with this condition, it is important for the local flight surgeon to remain cognizant of the association and attentive to any signs or symptoms that might suggest an underlying cardiopulmonary condition in an asplenic or hyposplenic individual.
+Symptoms of pulmonary hypertension are non-specific and may include fatigue, weakness, exertional dyspnea, angina, or syncope.
 When present, symptoms of pulmonary hypertension are caused by impaired oxygen transport and reduced cardiac output.
 Unfortunately, individuals are unlikely to manifest symptoms until there is already extensive damage to the pulmonary vasculature.
 As such, pulmonary hypertension is generally not compatible with continued aviation duties.
-Therefore, aviators with a history of splenectomy must be monitored regularly for any signs or symptoms suggestive of early pulmonary hypertension and be referred for further evaluation if this condition is suspected.
+Therefore, a high level of clinical suspicion on the part of the flight surgeon is of critical importance in early detection of possible pulmonary hypertension, with referral for further evaluation if this condition is suspected.